Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 What's the difference between a nanny and a Norland Nanny?

 Norland Nannies have completed the highest level of nanny training, which is only available at Norland, and are considered to be the best early years practitioners in the world.
-Only qualified Norlanders can work through our in-house agency, the Norland Agency, to access their pick of jobs and the highest graduate salaries.
+Only qualified Norlanders can work through our in-house agency, the Norland Agency, to access their pick of jobs and one of the highest average graduate salaries.

 Norland Nannies are autonomous, unsupervised, trustworthy, well-educated, intuitive, professional, highly skilled graduates who work in a family home to care for and educate children, whilst providing fundamental support, advice and guidance for the whole family, drawing on cutting edge research in pursuit of excellence.
 Research on home-based